manubot/rootstock/USAGE.md

 Be careful not to cite the same study using identifiers from multiple sources.
 For example, the following citations all refer to the same study, but will be treated as separate references: `[@doi:10.7717/peerj.705; @pmcid:PMC4304851; @pmid:25648772]`.

+Citation keys must adhere to the syntax described in the [Pandoc manual](https://pandoc.org/MANUAL.html#citations):

+> The citation key must begin with a letter, digit, or `_`, and may contain alphanumerics, `_`, and internal punctuation characters (`:.#$%&-+?<>~/`).
+Here are some examples:

+To evaluate whether a citation key fully matches this syntax, try [this online regex](https://regex101.com/r/mXZyY2/latest).
+If the citation key is not valid, use the [citation tag](#citation-tag) workaround below.
+This is required for citation keys that contain forbidden characters such as `;` or `=` or end with a non-alphanumeric character such as `/`.
+See [jgm/pandoc#6026](https://github.com/jgm/pandoc/issues/6026) for progress on a more flexible Markdown citation key syntax.

 #### Citation tags

 The system also supports citation tags, which map from one citation key (an alias) to another.
 Tags are recommended for the following applications:

-1. A citation's identifier contains forbidden characters, such as `;` or `=`, or ends with a non-alphanumeric character other than `/`.
-   In these instances, you must use a tag.
+1. A citation's identifier contains forbidden characters, you must use a tag.
 2. A single reference is cited many times.
    Therefore, it might make sense to define a tag, so if the citation updates (e.g. a newer version becomes available), only a single change is required.